(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 Their metal and mixed material glasses are generally more expensive at $145.

 The plastic frames have a beautiful polish and strong, pliable hinges.
 The one thing that might be an issue, depending on your preference, is that they are pretty rigid.
-If you like a frame with more flex and give, a metal or mixed material frame might be a better choice.

 Most of their metal frames are made out of stainless steel, or a combination of stainless steel and acetate.
 There are also a few premium pairs made from titanium, which is even lighter and more durable.

-Don’t worry too much if you like a specific pair but the sample one seems imperfect.
+One thing to note when ordering the Home Try-On is that the sample frames might be imperfect.
+They are sample frames, so don’t worry too much if you like a specific pair but they’re kind of crooked or don’t sit completely perfectly on your face.
 You will receive a brand new frame if you place an order.

 Style and Selection – 9.5/10

-Warby Parker was known for their retro hipster glasses when they first launched almost 10 years ago.
-They’ve since branched out and have a variety of frames like the aviator and wayfarer to the always sophisticated and timeless cat eye.
+They’ve since branched out and have a variety of frames like the aviator and wayfarer to the always sophisticated and timeless cat eye

-In all, they probably have around 100 or so different styles available at any one time.
-Other eyewear companies might have hundreds of styles, but I find Warby Parker’s selection to be plenty to choose from and more manageable if you’re unsure what will look good on you.
+Other eyewear companies might have thousands of styles, but we find Warby Parker’s selection to be plenty to choose from and more manageable if you’re unsure what will look good on you.

 They also work with celebrities and designers to create new looks and frames, many of which are limited time or seasonal collections.